fmerg/pymerkle/USAGE.md

 tree.encryptRecord('{\n    "a": 1,\n    "b": 0\n}')
 ```

-The digest is here of course different.
-Since this might lead to unnecessary
+The digest is of course different than above.
+Since this might lead to
-headaches upon requesting and validating Merkle-proofs, it is recommended that
+unnecessary headaches upon requesting and validating audit-proofs, it is
-`sort_keys` and `indent` are left to their default values (`False` and `0`
+recommended that `sort_keys` and `indent` are left to their default values
-  respectively), unless special care is to be taken.
+(`False` and `0` respectively), unless special care is to be taken.

 #### File-based object encryption